aut0poietic/wp-starter-kit/README.md

 If you plan to use grunt in your project:

+1. Open `package.json` and change the name and version of the plugin.
-1. In a console, navigate to your development directory and run "npm install".
+2. In a console, navigate to your development directory and run 'npm install'.
-2. In that same console, run "grunt" to test your build
+3. In that same console, run 'grunt' to test your build
-3. When you're ready to work, run the "grunt dev" to start the watch task ( ctrl + C stops it ).
+4. When you're ready to work, run the 'grunt dev' to start the watch task ( ctrl + C stops it ).

 ## A Sample Feature ##